buildkite/on-demand/agent-composer/README.md

 ```

 You can choose how to deploy this template to your infrastructure.
 For solo
-developers, you can use either the AWS CLI or AWS SAM CLI, consider using
+developers, you can use the AWS CLI or AWS SAM CLI.
+Consider using something
-something like [aws-vault](https://github.com/99designs/aws-vault) to store your
+like [aws-vault](https://github.com/99designs/aws-vault) to store your
 AWS Account credentials securely.
 For teams, consider using a Buildkite Pipeline
-and IAM Role with permission to deploy the CloudFormation template for
+and IAM Role with permission to deploy the CloudFormation template for shared
-continuous deployment of your infrastructure.
+and continuous deployment of your infrastructure.

 ### AWS CLI